alexei-niemeyer/imapsync/README.md

 - Use app-specific passwords for Gmail etc.
 - Test with --dry-run first
 - Don't store passwords in scripts
+- Put passwords in quotes if they contain special characters

 ## Tests